krishnamallik12/CRM-Sales-Analytics/README.md

 #### Page 3 — Product Performance
 **Question:** What are we selling and what's making money?

 GTX Pro leads total revenue across 9 of 10 sectors.
-GTK 500 has the highest average deal size at $26,765 but takes 64 days to close — the longest in the portfolio and a significant efficiency bottleneck.
-MG Special has the highest deal volume relative to revenue generated — a product worth reviewing for continued investment.
+GTK 500 has the highest average deal size at $26,765 but takes 64 days to close, the longest in the portfolio and a significant efficiency bottleneck.
+MG Special has the highest deal volume relative to revenue generated, a product worth reviewing for continued investment.

 <img width="4150" height="2400" alt="crm_dashboard-3" src="https://github.com/user-attachments/assets/2a6c50cf-053f-4e8a-8374-caa3eddea92f" />